-Joanne and Ron Pettit, Jim Richardson & Frank Bell played the first match that December.
+- Joanne and Ron Petit, Jim Richardson & Frank Bell played the first match that December.
 The official ribbon cutting occurred in January 1993.
-The loan from members was payed off in 1999 and the ‘mortgage’ was burned.
+The loan from members was paid off in 1999 and the ‘mortgage’ was burned.

 Board of Directors

 - Bryan Todd, Vice-President

 - David Wong, Director

 Anyone interested in helping out – please contact the respective Board Member.

 Board Contact: email@example.com

 - Proper tennis clothes and shoes must be worn at all times

 - No food or drinks on courts other than water

 - A list of rules is posted in the club and any disputes will be settled by the Board